 The best way to explain the difference between the two analyses is to explain it using a simple example.

-Lets assume Boston Coffee sells 1m Cappuccinos a day for US$3.00 in the US and 200k Cappuccinos a day for GBP3.00 in the UK (which is US$3.60).
+Let's assume Boston Coffee sells 1m Cappuccinos a day for US$3.00 in the US and 200k Cappuccinos a day for GBP3.00 in the UK (which is US$3.60).
 In analyzing total daily sales of Cappuccinos of US$3.72m, the dominant drivers would show that the US is the leading contributor to sales of US$3m.
-While the average cup of a Cappuccino is actually US$3.10 (3,720,000 / 1,200,000), and the leading influencer of that value is the UK, which effectively sells each cup for 20% more in US dollars.
+The average cup of a Cappuccino is actually US$3.10 (3,720,000 / 1,200,000), and the leading influencer of that value is the UK, which effectively sells each cup for 20% more in US dollars.
 Its impact factor is 1.16 (3.6/3.1), wile the US factor is 0.97 (3.0/3.1).
-Armed with both pieces of information, the CEO of the company may decide to encourage more sales in the UK which looks more profitable, or may allocate more people to operations in the US since its larger.
+Armed with both pieces of information, the CEO of the company might decide to encourage more sales in the UK, which looks more profitable, or might allocate more people to operations in the US, since it is larger.
 Both analyses offer different insights and need to be used in the right context.

 - Click here for a detailed explanation and example of how the logic in Explain works and how to better understand the analysis presented.